 - Race paper/card

-- Original C5 vaccination certificate if not provided previously
+- Original C5 vaccination certificate and evidence of C7 vaccination if not provided previously

 Greyhounds As Pets is currently conducting pre-assessment sessions at the following venues: